arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 The [Arrow Detekt Rules]((https://github.com/woltapp/arrow-detekt-rules) project has a set of rules to _detekt_ you call `bind` on every `Either` value.
 :::

-`ensureNotNull` takes a _nullable value_ and a _lazy_ `UserNotFound` value, when the value is null the _computation_ will result in a _logical failure_ of `UserNotFound`.
+`ensureNotNull` takes a _nullable value_ and a _lazy_ `UserNotFound` value.
+When the value is null, the _computation_ will result in a _logical failure_ of `UserNotFound`.
-Otherwise, the value will be _smart-casted_ to non-null, and you will be able to operate on it without checking nullability.
+Otherwise, the value will be _smart-casted_ to non-null, and you can operate on it without checking nullability.
-In the function below we show how we can use `ensureNotNull` to check if a given `User` is non-null, and if not we return a _logical failure_ of `UserNotFound`.
+In the function below, we show how we can use `ensureNotNull` to check if a given `User` is non-null, and if not, we return a _logical failure_ of `UserNotFound`.

 <!--- INCLUDE
 import arrow.core.Either